 PhD by distance learning

-Our PhD by distance learning programme allows you to benefit from expertise and supervision from an academic in the Institute for Transport Studies, while conducting research from a location that suits your circumstances.
+Our PhD by distance learning programme allows you to benefit from expertise and supervision from an academic in the School of Food and Nutrition, while conducting research from a location that suits your circumstances.

 If the nature of your research proposal allows it, you can apply to do a PhD by distance learning.

 Your PhD by distance learning will be completed off campus, however, you will still benefit from the training and support granted to those conducting their research on site.
 You’ll have regular supervisor meetings and access to research group meetings.
 As well as remote guidance and support from our Graduate School, the Leeds Doctoral College, IT, the library and other specialist services.

 Much like a traditional campus-based PhD, you can undertake our distance learning PhD on a full or part-time basis.
 A part-time degree is 60 months plus up to 24 months of overtime/continuation, if needed, to write the thesis.
 A full-time degree is 36 months plus up to 12 months of overtime/continuation, if needed.

 There may be instances where you wish to attend campus.
 This will be agreed between you and your supervision team.
 There is no minimum or maximum requirement for visits on this programme.

 This programme is open to UK and International candidates on a full or part-time basis.